pantheon-systems/documentation/source/content/guides/autopilot/03-tests-results.md

 ### Is there a limit to the number screenshots Autopilot will take?

 Yes.
-Depending on your [Account](/support#support-features-and-response-times), Autopilot can be set for up to 25 pages on each site.
+Depending on your [Account](/support#support-features-and-response-times), Autopilot can be set for up to 5 pages on each site.
 It will check for updates once a week, and can also be run on demand.
+This number will increase for Autopilot General Availability.